hdShang/arxiv-daily/docs/cs-CV/2025-05-08/papers/250505422v2-toklip-marry-visual-tokens-to-clip-for-multimodal-comprehension-and-.md

 ---
 layout: default
-title: TokLIP: Marry Visual Tokens to CLIP for Multimodal Comprehension and Generation
+title: "TokLIP: Marry Visual Tokens to CLIP for Multimodal Comprehension and Generation"
 ---

 # TokLIP: Marry Visual Tokens to CLIP for Multimodal Comprehension and Generation